utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/introduction-to-fql.md

 ## Using Postbot with FQL

 Not sure how to write an FQL statement for your flow?
 Ask Postbot!
 Flows has support for artificial intelligence in FQL queries.
-You can ask Postbot a simple text question, and it will generate a FQL statement to solve your question.
+Tell Postbot what you want to do using plain language, and Postbot will generate a FQL statement for you.

 <!--TODO: Image -->